stfab/my-website/_posts/2023-11-21-ci-cd-with-buildbot.md

 ## Master server as central interface

-![A diagram of the architecture of Buildbot](/assets/img/buildbot_architecture.png) _Buildbot uses a master-worker pattern as architecture, image source: [Buildbot](http://docs.buildbot.net/current/manual/introduction.html)_
+![A diagram of the architecture of Buildbot](/assets/img/buildbot_architecture.png) _Buildbot uses a master-worker pattern as architecture, Image source: [Buildbot](http://docs.buildbot.net/current/manual/introduction.html)_

 At its core, Buildbot is quite similar to the large CI/CD systems mentioned above.
 However, it is focussed precisely on its use case, i.e. it does not offer code management, an artefact repository or a sprint dashboard.